peter-bread/peter.nvim/README.md

 vim.cmd([[set runtimepath+=.nvim]])
 ```

-These files should return a table of type `vim.lsp.Config`.
+These files should each return a table of type `vim.lsp.Config`.
 The [`nvim-lspconfig`](https://github.com/neovim/nvim-lspconfig) plugin is used
 to provide sane default configurations for all language servers.
 As a user, you
 can overwrite or extend these configurations in `after/lsp/<lsp_server>.lua`.